 Your first step should be to dog-proof your home.
 Even if you have the most well-behaved Sheltie in the world, there's still no reason to test her self-control.
 After all, dogs explore the world with their mouths so leaving out-of-bounds objects in her path is tempting fate.

 To dog-proof your home means taking anything you don't want chewed to pieces, and making it unavailable.
 Can she jump?
 Can she climb, or leap onto something else to reach the desired object?
 How tall is she when standing on her back legs?
 Shelties can be surprisingly ingenious when you're not looking.

 Common targets in the home include books and newspapers, eye glasses, dirty clothes in the wash basket, socks and shoes, anything in the garbage and small crunchy appliances like cameras, cell phones and remote controls.

-It should go without saying that all food needs to be put securely away: don't leave snacks on low tables and put all food away into containers or the pantry.
-Rinse your dirty plates clean of any food scraps before leaving them by the sink.
+All food needs to be put securely away.
+Don't leave snacks on low tables and put all food away into containers or the pantry.
 And definitely keep the dog kibble behind closed (and perhaps locked) doors!